 What is precision heat training?

 Precision heat training involves determining an athlete’s individual heat training zone – the core body temperature where heat adaption occurs without causing too much strain on the body.
 The athlete then accumulates a prescribed amount of time in that heat training zone.
-Sports scientists call this “controlled hyperthermia”, and it is a very effective and efficient way to conduct heat training.
+SSports scientists call this “controlled hyperthermia”, and according to the literature, it is an effective method for inducing heat adaptations.
+Although there is evidence that if other controls are implemented (intensity, environmental conditions) adaptations to the heat and performance gains will occur without the need for controlled hyperthermia .

 Precision heat training has often involved using rectal probes or swallowable electronic pills to monitor core temperature.
 But the cost and invasiveness of these techniques meant these were really only accessible to laboratories and extremely well-funded athletes.